Add custom webhooks

 Custom headers Describes the request, such as the type of data.
 You can create custom headers for any purpose.

-• To override the default proxy configuration for the P4 DAM instance, click Use custom proxy configuration.
+• To override the default proxy configuration for the P4 DAM instance, select Use custom proxy configuration.
 Enter a custom proxy URL or leave the box empty if you do not want to use a proxy.

 • To restrict when webhooks run based on reference or path patterns, see Restrict when webhooks run (Optional).

-7. Click Finish to save the webhook.
+7. Select Finish to save the webhook.

 The webhook is added.